Akizuki-class destroyer (1942): Design and description

 The Akizuki class was built using the newly developed Type 98 dual-purpose guns in four twin mounts as its main battery.
 The four turrets were placed in pairs fore and aft, with the middle positions located in a superfiring position.
 Unlike the larger weapons mounted by the preceding Kagerō class, these were true dual-purpose guns reloadable at any elevation and with a high reliability, rate of fire and range.
 It was intended that each vessel be fitted with two Type 94 fire-control directors capable of targeting high-angle targets, to be mounted above the bridge and in a small deckhouse near the aft mount: however, due to production shortages, the last five vessels in the class never received their second Type 94, and eventually it was removed from the aft position on all ships, and that location used for a triple Type 96 AA gun mount.
 Two twin-mount Type 96s were also located amidships.

 Before the design was finalized, the Imperial Japanese Navy General Staff Office intervened, and insisted on the addition of a centerline-mounted Type 92 quadruple torpedo launcher with reloads, firing the Type 93 "Long Lance" torpedo.
 The class also carried two Type 94 depth charge projectors and 54 depth charges.
 These were increased to 72 depth charges for some of the later production vessels.

 The hull was 50 feet longer, and the displacement was 700 tons larger than the preceding Kagerō class.
-Propulsion was by two Kampon geared steam turbines, each driving a single propeller shaft, using steam provided by three Kampon water-tube boilers.
+Propulsion was by two Kampon geared steam turbines, each driving a single propeller shaft using steam provided by three Kampon water-tube boilers.
 The turbines were rated at a total of 52000 shp for a design speed of 33 kn.
 Unlike previous Japanese destroyer designs, there were two separate engine and boiler rooms for increased survivability in battle.

 The Akizuki class also were among the first Japanese destroyers equipped with the Type 21 air-search radar, which was mounted on all but the Akizuki and Teruzuki.
-Ships surviving to 1944 also received the Type 13 radar, and the last five vessels in the class had the Type 21 replaced by the new Type 22 radar, and an additional Type 13 added to their EW suite.
+Ships surviving to 1944 also received the Type 13 radar, and the last five vessels in the class had the Type 21 replaced by the new Type 22 radar, and an additional Type 13 added to their electronics suite.

 In terms of anti-aircraft capability, as the war progressed, the number of Type 96 guns were gradually increased.
-In 1942–1943, the twin-mounts were replaced by triple-mounts, and another two triple-mount were added abreast the smokestack.
-In late 1944 to early 1945, surviving members of the class received another triple-mount abreast the bridge, and up to 24 more single-mounts were added to various locations, giving each vessel a total of 41 guns.
+In 1942–1943, the twin mounts were replaced by triple mounts, and another two triple mounts were added abreast the smokestack.
+In late 1944 to early 1945, surviving members of the class received another triple mount abreast the bridge, and up to 24 more single mounts were added to various locations, giving each vessel a total of 41 guns.